leybme/promt-extension/README.md

 ### Using Prompts

 #### Via Context Menu
-1. Right-click anywhere on a webpage
+1. Right-click on any webpage or editable field
-2. Look for "Copy Prompt:" submenu
-3. Click on any prompt title to instantly copy it to your clipboard
-4. Paste the prompt wherever you need it
+2. Select **Prompt List** and choose a prompt
+3. The prompt will be directly inserted into the active input or textarea

 #### Via Prompt Manager
 1. Open the Prompt Manager